 Pile in the car for a leisurely holiday drive or take a hot cocoa-fueled stroll while you ooh and ah at Houston’s most popular Christmas light displays—in residential neighborhoods and at city landmarks alike.

 Every year, Houston neighborhoods light up like a Christmas tree (literally), with homes, streets, and yards decked in the season’s finest adornments.
-In 2020, people are more eager than ever to get in the holiday spirit, which makes many of these neighborhoods already bustling with festive lighting displays.

 In most cases, checking out some of Houston’s best neighborhood Christmas light displays won’t cost you anything more than the gas it takes to get there.
 Just be sure you respect the neighborhoods and the residents who so kindly showcase their homes.

 Appropriate hours to do Christmas light drive-bys are typically from 7pm to 10pm; and the light displays usually start going dark and coming down the weekend following New Year’s Day.

 Looking for more holiday things to do?
 Dive deeper into even more in our holiday season guides.